Academic Policies and Procedures

 Plagiarism means "to take and use as one's own the writings or ideas of another" (American Heritage Dictionary).
 Before submitting any paper for any course at the college, the student must acknowledge each source used consciously, whether published or unpublished.
 Even an idea presented in the student's own words but consciously taken from a source must be acknowledged.
 In addition, quotation marks (or indenting) must set off phrases or longer passages copied verbatim.
 Each instructor will explain any special means required to avoid plagiarism in his or her own field.

 The assignment of grades is the responsibility of the instructor.
 Thus, if the instructor determines that a student's work has been intellectually dishonest, the instructor may award the student an "F" for the course or for the specific task determined to have been dishonestly accomplished.
 Such action will be preceded by a meeting with the student to provide an occasion for refutation, explanation or mitigation.
-In cases where the faculty member and student cannot reach agreement, and after consultation with the division director, the student may make a written appeal to the Dean of Instruction within five school days of the meeting with the faculty member.
-If not resolved, the student may make a written appeal to the Vice President for Academic Affairs within five days.
+In cases where the faculty member and student cannot reach agreement, and after consultation with the division director, the student may make a written appeal to the Vice President for Academic Affairs within five school days of the meeting with the faculty member.

 The faculty member's charge must include an academic penalty, the most severe being removal from the course with a grade of "F." Additionally, LSC-O may propose an institutional sanction in repeated or blatant cases of academic dishonesty.
 A student involved in an appeal of an intellectual dishonesty case has the right to remain in class until a decision is made.